-FAILURE TO CLOCK IN OR OUT: For each instance that a student forgets to clock in or out, he/she must provide a time verification in Trajecsys to verify actual start/end times.
+FAILURE TO CLOCK IN OR OUT: For each instance that a student forgets to clock in or out, he/she must provide a time verification from a technologist to verify actual start/end times.
 See chart below for points for failure to clock in and out.
 Further documentation must be made to explain tardiness or early dismissal from the clinical site.

 SCHOOL CLOSURE: Class and/or clinical may be canceled only by the program director of the School of Diagnostic Imaging, or designee.
-Closure of the school as a result of inclement weather or other emergency situation will be communicated via Fox 8 (mobile app and text alerts available).
+Closure of the school as a result of inclement weather or other emergency situation will be communicated via text or email.
 Students are not to call the school or text program officials to inquire as to canceling of class or clinical.